Michel Clouscard: The levels of initiation to civilization and capitalist exploitation

 The overall arrangement is that of a new social contract between debonair bourgeois parents and "emancipated" but "autonomous" children.
-Moreover, the soft incitement by the presence of the new goods that are the signs of the "look" (the jeans), the relational (the band that completes the "nocturnal" education that the family cannot provide), the mechanical animation of the body (binary rhythms, harmonies of the "psychedelic" impressionism), the emancipating mode of leisure ("cannabis", sexual relations), the regulation of the contradictions and the selection of the most resistant (the enjoyment offers traps that are the addictions, the anomies, etc.)
+Moreover, the soft incitement by the presence of the new goods that are the signs of the "look" (the jeans), the relational (the band that completes the "nocturnal" education that the family cannot provide), the mechanical animation of the body (binary rhythms, harmonies of the "psychedelic" impressionism), the emancipating mode of leisure ("cannabis", sexual relations), the regulation of the contradictions and the selection of the most resistant (the enjoyment offers traps that are addictions, anomie, etc.)

-This mechanism is conceptualized as the emergence within mercantile society of a "free" distribution of commodities and signs, of emancipatory discourses and cultural models, but at the cost of the political submission of workers for the immediate and "naturalized" consumption of the new commodities of light industry capitalism.
-And for the poorest, the consumption of signs of wealth (sunglasses) but not of their reality (a week in Miami): the imaginary is so pervasive, the system of "cultural" meanings so marked out, that Clouscard summarizes and conceptualizes the operation as the "potlatch of a part of the surplus value" in the direction of the working class: a marginal share of the surplus value extorted from adult workers (especially men) served as seed capital for the creation of new markets in the direction of future exploited workers (youth and women).
+This mechanism is conceptualised as the emergence within mercantile society of a "free" distribution of commodities and signs, of emancipatory discourses and cultural models, but at the cost of the political submission of workers for the immediate and "naturalised" consumption of the new commodities of light industry capitalism.
+And for the poorest, the consumption of signs of wealth (sunglasses) but not of their reality (a week in Miami): the imaginary is so pervasive, the system of "cultural" meanings so marked out, that Clouscard summarises and conceptualises the operation as the "potlatch of a part of the surplus value" in the direction of the working class: a marginal share of the surplus value extorted from adult workers (especially men) served as seed capital for the creation of new markets in the direction of future exploited workers (youth and women).
 Through the soft and progressive incentive, the new capitalist political economy has gone forward: an economy whose commodities and consumption patterns are addictive.
 Clouscard names this prostitutional economy in the book Refondation progressiste face à la contre-révolution libérale.
 Above all, the "potlatch of a share of the surplus value" corresponds to the "soft" oppression of neo-capitalism and tends to complement, or even take over from, the mere extortion of surplus value, which used to describe the objective situation of the working class in twentieth century capitalist society.
 Victorian morality codified a situation immanent to the objective conditions of austerity, while libertarian anti-morality codifies the negation of the proletariat by another part of the working class (the workers): the new middle classes.